melodyn99/ffa-website/README.md

 If this still doesn’t help, try running `launchctl unload -F ~/Library/LaunchAgents/com.github.facebook.watchman.plist`.

-There are also school-reports that _uninstalling_ Watchman fixes the issue.
+There are also school-report that _uninstalling_ Watchman fixes the issue.
 So if nothing else helps, remove it from your system and try again.

 ### `npm run build` exits too early